AmrEldib/agol-schemas/docs/build-schema-doc.js.md

 Collect descriptions of all schemas.

+Returns **object** Promise.
+The resolve function has no parameters.

 # generateCodeDocs

 Generate documentation for code files.
 It reads the JSDoc comments and generate markdown files for them.
 One markdown file is generated for each code file.

+Returns **object** Promise.
+The resolve function has no parameters.

 # getSchemaDescription